HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

  `NoiseCaloCellsFlatTool`: Adding noise assuming Gaussian distribution (with sigma '\b cellNoise'), the same distribution for all cells

  `NoiseCaloCellsFromFileTool`: Adding Gaussian noise assuming different noise levels in different cells.
 The noise is defined in a ROOT file and it is presented by TH1F histograms showing cell noise as a function of abs(eta).
 There are two sets of histograms - one with the electronics noise and the second one with the pileup contribution.
-It is expected that there is a separate histogram for each radial level (numbered from 1).
+It is expected that there is a separate histogram for each radial level.
+See the code for the details [here](../RecCalorimeter/src/components/NoiseCaloCellsFromFileTool.cpp).

 # Reconstruction